 Since 2000 the median value of single-family homes appreciated nearly 200 percent, while the median family income increased 50 percent.
-The "affordability gap"-the difference between housing-has become much more severe for renters and home buyers alike.
+The "affordability gap"-the difference between housing costs and the proportion of one's income that can be reasonably allocated to pay for housing-has become much more severe for renters and home buyers alike.
 An income of about \$100,000 is now needed to purchase the median-priced single-family home in the region.
 Middle income (80-120 percent of area median income) and low income (under 80 percent of area median income) households are affected.
 Despite the addition of more than 1,350 affordable units to the region's subsidized housing inventory since the end of 2001, only 5 percent of Cape Cod's year-round units are affordable to low-income households.
 More than 5,000 affordable units are needed to reach the 10-percent statewide and regional goal.